gardenjs/gardenjs/README.md

 ### Later (no specific order)

 - [feature] Use das-files from other modules (e.g. show carrots in custom project).
+- [task] Control the sidenav via arrow keys instead of tabs.
+- [task] Alternatively, add logo instead of project-title to the sidebar.
 - [task] Hide the Component code tab in the panel by setting an option in garden.config.js.
 - [feature] Add testing library.
 E.g. [Testing Library](https://testing-library.com/).
 - [feature] Collect events and show in panel.